DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 - OPEN AUTHENTICATION
     - The client sends an authentication REQUEST and the AP just accepts it
     - The is clearly not a secure authentication method
-    - After the client is authenticated and associated with the AP, it’s possible to require the user to authenticate via other methods before access to the network is granted (ie: Starbucks WI-FI)
+    - After the client is authenticated and associated with the AP, it’s possible to require the user to authenticate via other methods before access to the network is granted (ie: Starbucks Wi-Fi)
 - WEP (Wired Equivalent Privacy)
     - WEP is used to provide both authentication and encryption of wireless traffic
     - For encryption, WEP uses the RC4 ALGORITHM